victorsann/Flutter/README.md

     }

-A seguir veremos a qual conceito do MobX cada parte do código corresponde e sua importancia:
+A seguir veremos a definição dos conceitos do MobX e qual parte do código corresponde a cada um deles:

 <h2>Actions</h2>